nccgroup/IP-reputation-snort-rule-generator/README.md

 IP-reputation-snort-rule-generator
 ==================================

-A tool to generate Snort rules based on public IP/domain reputation data
+A tool to generate Snort rules or Cisco IDS signatures based on public IP/domain reputation data

 Released as open source by NCC Group Plc - http://www.nccgroup.com/